lambdajack/sequentially-generate-planet-mbtiles/README.md

 14. Change mbtiles delete logic to only delete when successfully merged.
 15. Add exit listeners
 16. Option to provide download location for ocean poly
+17. Fix bug divide by zero when download fails